 DSAs help gain additional traffic and sales by promoting your business to more customers than keyword-targeted campaigns.

 Complementing your existing keyword-based campaigns

-As customers continue to research, they often begin to search for more long-tail keywords you may not have in your AdWords account.
+As customers continue to research, they often begin to search for more long-tail keywords you may not have in your Google Ads account.
 Long-tail keywords are more specific 3—5 word phrases that searchers use when they’re honing in on a purchase.
 For example, say someone starts searching for the term ‘dining chair’.
 After visiting various websites, looking at styles and comparison shopping, they might begin searching for ‘Eames style contemporary dining chair’.

 DSAs take into account search terms not on your existing keyword list and therefore deliver more clicks and conversions with less effort.
 Most advertisers see 5—10% more clicks and conversions with satisfactory ROI.